Quick Answer (TL;DR)

 Snollo:

-- Free: Nightly snore detection (no weekly limit), sleep stage tracking via Apple Watch, Apple Health sync, 7-day history
+- Free: Nightly snore detection (no consecutive-day limit), sleep stage tracking (Apple Watch sensors when worn; iPhone mic + motion otherwise), Apple Health sync, 7-day history

 Who Should Use SnoreLab